victorwokili/AWSProjects/InitialDBProject/readme.md

 2) **Instances :**

- We need to create 4 instances containing 2 private and 2 public subnet
+ We need to create 4 instances :

     a.
 Name of instance 1 : bastion_server